adrien-matta/nptool/credit.md

 * R. Wilkinson (University of Surrey) <mailto:r.wilkinson@surrey.ac.uk>

 ### Acknowledgements

-We thank IPN Orsay and the University of Surrey for their continuous support of the package.
+We thank IPN Orsay and the University of Surrey for their continuous support.

 ### Various credits and licences